JoergStrebel/MachineLearningEngineerND/capstone_proposal/proposal.md

 Other inputs consist of the following financial parameters:

-- available monthly savings of investor
+- available monthly savings of investor in €
-- available initial budget (no credit will be considered)
+- available initial budget in € (no credit will be considered)
 - transaction fees based on DAB Bank for direct orders (no savings plan).
 This is likely to be a transaction cost rate based on the trade volume (see also [Teddy Koker's Blog][6]).